 Most men, when they walk out the door to go to work, hope to God that no one finds out what a failure they are.
 When you can understand this struggle of your husband, it might help you understand why he sometimes feels the need to lie.

-Again, this is NOT a justification of when he lies.
+Again, this is NOT a justification for when he lies.
 It’s helping you understand that the biggest reason men lie, is because they don’t want to let you down, or let you know that they failed.

 By understanding your husband’s struggles, you can help him understand that even if he fails you, you will still love and admire him.
 This will help him be transparent — by knowing you won’t flip a switch those times he decides to be honest with you.

-It helps women to understand, forgive, and have grace for their husband’s when they lie, when they understand the WHY behind it.
+It helps women to understand, forgive, and have grace for their husbands when they lie, when they understand the WHY behind it.